Your Guide to Facial ExfoliationDecember 20, 2021

 STEP 3: Protect Your Skin

-While exfoliating your skin can reveal new, more radiant-looking skin that was hiding underneath all of that dead skin cell buildup, those new cells can be sensitive to sunlight.
-This is why it’s so important to be diligent about applying and reapplying sunscreen with broad-spectrum SPF.
+While exfoliating your skin can reveal new, more radiant-looking skin that was hiding underneath buildup, those new cells can be sensitive to sunlight.
+This is why it’s so important to be diligent about applying and reapplying sunscreen with a broad-spectrum formula.
 If daily SPF use isn’t already a habit, it’s time to make it one.
 To take your sun protection a step further, wear protective clothing prior to heading outdoors and seek shade when possible.

-Four Exfoliating Skin Care Products to Try Now
+Our Favorite Exfoliating Skincare Products to Try Now